-Scheduling the publication of posts, checking plugins for updates, creating backups - these are all typical examples of recurring tasks in WordPress.
-And this is where WP Cron comes into play.
-In this article, we'll explain what this means and when it makes sense to use server-sided Cron jobs instead.
+Scheduling the publication of posts in WordPress , checking Plugins for updates, creating backups - these are all typical examples of tasks that happen repeatedly.
+And this is where WP-Cron comes into play in WordPress .
+What this means and when server-side cron jobs make more sense, we explain in this post.

 As you know, your computer is constantly performing countless calculations with ones and zeros at breakneck speed, all of which have a job to do.
 Many of these are tasks that need to be repeated over and over again, much like brushing your teeth.
 On that note, I have a question for you:

 If you could automate brushing your teeth, would you?

 Your WordPress website has automated maintenance tasks it needs to perform on a regular basis.
 In this article, we'll look at what these tasks are, what problems they can cause, and how RAIDBOXES makes it super simple to manage them.